The Spook Who Sat by the Door (film): Historical context

 The 1969 novel The Spook Who Sat by the Door, from which the film was adapted, had been much rejected by mainstream publishers on both sides of the Atlantic before the author met Margaret Busby in London in 1968, and her new company Allison & Busby took on the book and launched it the following year to much critical attention.
 The political atmosphere in the United States during the time of the book's publication was particularly contentious, as civil rights, women’s rights, and gay rights movements became visible in the public sphere.
 Tim Reid, whose company helped to release Spook on DVD, said to the Los Angeles Times in 2004:

 "When you look back at the times...Martin Luther King was assassinated, Malcolm X, Bobby Kennedy.
 Black people were really angry and frustrated; we were tired of seeing our leaders killed.
 What do we do?
 Do we have a revolution?
 There is nothing that comes close to this movie in terms of black radicalism."

 Soon after its release, with the facilitation of FBI suppression, as author Sam Greenlee believed, the film was removed from theaters as a result of its politically controversial message.
+Writing in 1988, film critic Jonathan Rosenbaum said: "Possibly the most radical of the blaxploitation films of the 70s, this movie was an overnight success when released in 1973, then was abruptly taken out of distribution for reasons still not entirely clear. ... one of the great missing (or at least unwritten) chapters in black political filmmaking."
 Nina Metz wrote in the Chicago Tribune: "For years it was only available on bootleg video.
 In 2004, the actor Tim Reid tracked down a remaining negative stored in a vault under a different name ('When they want to lose something, they lose it,' Reid told the Tribune at the time) and released it on DVD."
 In a 2004 feature for NPR, Karen Bates reported that the director of the film, Ivan Dixon, admitted that United Artists would not show the film in a way that would allow its political message to come through when clips were viewed prior to the film’s public release.
 "Dixon says when United Artists screened the finished product and saw a Panavision version of political Armageddon, they were stunned."

 It has been retrospectively suggested that the film "falls under the auspice of Blaxploitation but the political reality with which it dealt, that of Black militancy and anti establishment ideology, is an aspect that most films avoided in fear of commercial alienation and criticism from the white establishment. ...Ivan Dixon’s film seems to be a missing link between the work of Black filmmakers in the 1970s and the confrontational politics of a contemporary Black filmmaker like Spike Lee."